Chisato Sasada shares highlights and tips for enjoying the Freeride World Tour 2025 (Part 2)

 ・The favorite to win is!

-As mentioned earlier, Astrid Cheyles (France), who came in second overall last season and is one of the female skiers who naturally performs tricks, will she be crowned champion in her second year?
-She's off to a great start, coming in second in the first race and winning the second.
+As mentioned earlier, Astrid Cheyles (France), one of the female skiers who routinely performs tricks and who finished second overall last season, is poised to become champion in her second year.
+She has had an extremely smooth start, finishing second in the first race and winning the second.

-Her backflip in the second race in particular was clearly above the level of previous women's skiing, both in terms of the takeoff terrain and landing.
-Be sure to keep an eye on her riding throughout the season as she leads the next generation of female skiers.
+In particular, her backflip in the second race clearly surpassed the level of previous female skiers, both in terms of the terrain at takeoff and the landing.
+We encourage you to watch her riding throughout the season as she leads the next generation of female skiers.

 ・Pay attention to the following rookie players!